ouvroir/icofom2021/src/publications/icofom2021-liubov-petrunina.md

 Alexander II which significantly changed the economic system of Russia, we observe the increasing activity of various social groups.
-The new class of industrialists and traders that established itself in the economy came to the forefront of cultural life and [used museums to demonstrate its significance in the society]{.ul}.
+The new class of industrialists and traders that established itself in the economy came to the forefront of cultural life and *used museums to demonstrate its significance in the society*.
 At that time such museums as the Historical Museum in Moscow, the Ostroukhov Gallery and the Moscow City Art Gallery of the Tretyakov brothers were founded.